HOW WE MAKE THE AXES

 Steel is iron that contains a certain amount of carbon.

-The steel is purchased in various dimensions, but 3 m long rods, packed in giant bundles, where each bundle is weighing 8-10 tons.
+The steel is purchased in various dimensions, three meter long rods, packed in giant bundles, where each bundle is weighing 8-10 tons.
 The steel comes from Ovako in Smedjebacken, and made to correct dimensions in the Ovako mill in Boxholm.
 Wetterling’s buys steel bars in five different dimensions.
 The steel is 100 % recycled scrap iron that is, under controlled processes, mixed to our specification, optimal for forging axes.
 The steel is based on the C55 carbon mixed with silicon, manganese and vanadium.

 The steel rods are cut in pieces with the same weight as the eventual axe head – then forging begins.